 My exhibition ‘Glyphs of the Light’ at Wimbledon will consist of about 40 pieces of new drawing work and some sculptures which I am producing during this residency in London.
 Every work represents the intersection of my intimate relationship with phenomena taking place on my current environment at Chelsea as well as my interest in archaeology and language.
 Recently I have been greatly inspired by the residual images of transformation of sunbeams streaming through leaves on the road.
 I hope my works to be as the creative mediator – linking subtle memories of ‘signs’ and ‘phenomena’ with the future.

-an essay contributed to “Bright6” published by The University of the Arts London
+contribution to “Bright6” published by The University of the Arts London

 < return to text list